gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Also feel free to explore [the samples we have prepared](samples/#java_modules).

 ## Dependency Management Improvements

 <a name="dm-lock-format"></a>
 ### New dependency locking file format

 Gradle 6.4 introduces an experimental dependency locking file format.
-This format uses a single lock file per project instead of a file per locked configuration.
+With this format, Gradle generates a single lock file per project instead of a file per locked configuration.
 The main benefit is a reduction in the total number of lock files in a given project.

 In addition, when using this format, the lock file name can be configured.
 This enables use cases where a given project may resolve different dependency graphs for the same configuration based on some project state.
 A typical example in the JVM world are Scala projects where the Scala version is encoded in dependency names.

-The format is experimental because it requires opt-in and a migration for existing dependency locking users.
-It is however stable and expected to become the default format in Gradle 7.0.
+The format is expected to become the default lock file format in Gradle 7.0.
+For now, the format is experimental and requires your build to opt-in to try out the new format.

 Take a look at [the documentation](userguide/dependency_locking.html#single_lock_file_per_project) for more information and how to enable the feature.